 Here’s the coffee bloom science.
 CO2 is inside every coffee bean as it grows.
 From the moment the beans are roasted, the gas begins to escape.
 In fact, the darker your beans are roasted, the less CO2 you can expect to find in them.

 CO2 is our friend, right until the point where we come to brew.
-There are two ways in which the gas negatively impacts the flavor of your drink:
+There are two ways in which the gas negatively impacts the flavour of your drink:

 - Carbon Dioxide tastes sour.
-While that’s refreshing in a glass of carbonated water, it isn’t a flavor profile that we want from our premium beans.
+While that’s refreshing in a glass of carbonated water, it isn’t a flavour profile that we want from our premium beans.

 - The gas stops water from coming in contact with the coffee.
 Until the gas has released, the water cannot do its job of extracting all the delicious compounds necessary for your brew.